Before I first moved to Bangkok, I looked up some places online.

-The biggest advantage comes from the fact that you don’t have to commit to a one-year contract, and you get a place to store your belongings while looking for a permanent home.
+This option is cheaper than staying in a hotel, relative to duration, but slightly more expensive than renting an apartment through an agent.
+The biggest advantage comes from the fact that you don’t have to commit to a 1-year contract and you get a place to store your belongings while looking for a permanent home.

 Hotels are also a good option.
 Being one of the most crowded cities in Asia, there are thousands of hotels available in all corners of Bangkok.

 It costs more, but you get more convenience, better accommodation, and more choices in return.

 If you’re traveling lightly, you can also use hostels throughout the city.

 Aside from having staff that usually know their way around, hostels are often found in conveniently located, affordable areas of town.

 This means their immediate surroundings are often a candidate for your long-term accommodation as well.

 My personal recommendation on booking a hostel would be hostelworld.